MathiasMillingHansen/GMDProject/GameDesignDocument.md

 # Game Design Document
 ## Title: Forest Hop
 **Genre**: 2D Platformer

 ---

 ## Game Overview
-*Forest Hop* is a charming and simple 2D platformer where players control a small adventurer exploring a colorful forest.
-The main gameplay mechanic revolves around jumping on enemies—various animals—to defeat them and progress through levels.
-With straightforward controls and engaging platforming challenges, *Forest Hop* aims to deliver a fun and accessible experience for players of all ages.
+*Forest Hop* is a charming and simple 2D platformer where players control a brave little fox trying to make his way back home to his family.
+Along the journey, the fox must navigate a mysterious forest that has become overrun with dinosaurs.
+The main gameplay mechanic revolves around jumping on dinos to defeat them and progressing through each zone.
+With straightforward controls and engaging platforming challenges, *Forest Hop* delivers a fun and accessible experience for players of all ages.

 ---

 ## Story and Setting

-### Backstory:
+### Backstory
-In *Forest Hop*, players take on the role of a young explorer who stumbles upon a mystical forest filled with mischievous creatures.
-The animals, enchanted by an ancient spell, have become aggressive and block the path forward.
-To escape the forest, the explorer must navigate through dangerous terrain, jump on hostile creatures, and uncover the secrets hidden within the woods.
+In *Forest Hop*, players take on the role of a courageous fox who was separated from his family while out exploring.
+When he returns, he finds the forest has changed—strange prehistoric creatures now roam the woods, displaced in time by a magical rift.
+To reunite with his family, the fox must journey through dangerous terrain, face off against dinosaurs, and overcome enchanted obstacles that stand in his way.

-### Key Characters:
+### Key Characters
-- **The Explorer (Protagonist)**: An adventerous fox.
+- **The Fox (Protagonist)**: A determined and agile young fox who must get back home to his family.
-- **Forest Animals (Enemies)**: Various enchanted creatures that serve as obstacles.
-Each has unique movement patterns and behaviors.
+- **Dinosaurs (Enemies)**: Time-displaced prehistoric creatures.
+Each type of dinosaur poses different challenges with unique movement patterns and abilities.

-### Themes:
+### Themes
+- **Family and Perseverance**: The driving force behind the fox's journey is the desire to return to loved ones.
-- **Adventure and Exploration**: The game encourages curiosity and discovery as players traverse the forest.
+- **Adventure and Survival**: The game encourages players to explore, adapt, and overcome obstacles.
-- **Nature and Magic**: The setting is deeply connected to nature, with a touch of enchantment influencing the environment and creatures.
-- **Overcoming Challenges**: Players learn to navigate obstacles and defeat enemies using skillful platforming.
+- **Nature Meets Time**: A blend of serene natural landscapes with an unexpected twist—dinosaurs in the modern forest.

 ---

 ## Gameplay Mechanics

-### Core Gameplay:
+### Core Gameplay
-- **2D Side-Scrolling Platformer**: Players move left and right, jump, and interact with objects to progress through levels.
+- **2D Side-Scrolling Platformer**: Players move, jump, and interact with the environment to move forward.
-- **Jump to Defeat Enemies**: The primary combat mechanic involves jumping on enemies to eliminate them.
+- **Jump to Defeat Enemies**: The fox can defeat most dinosaurs by jumping on their heads.
-- **Collectibles**: Coins, fruit, or magical artifacts can be collected for points or power-ups.
+- **Collectibles**: Gem crystals can be collected to give the player more score.
-- **Checkpoints**: Progress-saving points placed throughout the level to reduce frustration from dying.

-### Enemy Types:
+### Enemy Types (Dinosaurs)
-- **Squirrels**: Basic enemies that move back and forth.
+- **Compsognathus (Compy)**: Small, fast dinos that run back and forth.
-- **Rabbits**: Jump occasionally, requiring careful timing to defeat.
-- **Porcupines**: Cannot be jumped on directly; players must find an alternate way to bypass them.
-- **Birds**: Fly in patterns, making them tricky to land on.

-### Progression & Replayability:
+### Progression & Replayability
-- **Multiple Levels**: The game consists of different zones, each with unique themes and enemy types.
+- **Secrets**: There are multiple secrets encouring the player to think outside the box
-- **Time Challenges**: Players can complete levels under a time limit for additional rewards.
+- **Time Challenges**: The score decreases over time encouraging a fast playtime.
-- **Achievement System**: Unlock special achievements for completing levels without taking damage, collecting all items, etc.

 ---

 ## Art and Visuals

-### Visual Style:
+### Visual Style
-- **Pixel**
+- **Pixel Art with a Modern Touch**: Bright, colorful, and expressive sprites that bring the forest and dinos to life.

-### Environment Design:
+### Environment Design
-- **Forest Glade**: A lush starting area with soft green platforms and enemies.
+- **Forest Edge**: Calm and green, slowly hinting at the strange shift in time.
+- **Home Hills**: Peaceful and golden—a warm place the fox hopes to return to.

-### Animation Style:
+### Animation Style
-- **Smooth Sprite Platforming Animations**: Character movement feels fluid and natural.
+- **Smooth Sprite-Based Animation**: Lively fox movements and expressive dino behaviors.

 ---

 ## Sound and Music

-### Sound Design:
+### Sound Design
-- **Jump Sounds**: A light ‘boing’ effect to emphasize the platforming feel.
-- **Enemy Defeat Sounds**: A comical ‘pop’ when an enemy is defeated.
-- **Background Ambience**: Birds chirping, wind rustling, and distant waterfalls.
+- **Dino Defeat Sound**: A crunchy or thumpy effect.

-### Music:
+### Music
-- **Upbeat and Whimsical**: Lighthearted tunes to match the adventurous theme.
-- **Dynamic Changes**: Music shifts subtly when entering different zones or encountering hidden areas.
-- **Victory Fanfare**: A cheerful melody plays upon level completion.
+- **Whimsical and Mysterious**: Tracks that blend cheerful melodies with a sense of wonder.

 ---

 ## Conclusion
-*Forest Hop* delivers a fun and engaging platforming experience with simple yet rewarding mechanics.
-By combining charming visuals, smooth gameplay, and creative level design, the game offers an enjoyable adventure that encourages exploration and skillful jumping.
-Whether casually hopping through levels or mastering time challenges, players will find plenty of excitement in this whimsical forest world.
+*Forest Hop* is a heartfelt and fun 2D platformer that mixes classic gameplay with a unique twist—prehistoric enemies in a magical forest.
+Through colorful visuals, fluid controls, and a sweet narrative, players will enjoy guiding the fox on his brave journey home.
+Whether overcoming challenging dinos or simply enjoying the scenery, *Forest Hop* offers a memorable experience for all.